 Terms & Conditions

-- The Fintech Scholarship will be awarded by CompareNI.com’s registered company name, Seopa Ltd, with our company’s scholarship panel choosing one winner from Northern Ireland.
+2. The Fintech Scholarship will be awarded by CompareNI.com’s registered company name, Seopa Ltd, with our company’s scholarship panel choosing one winner for Northern Ireland.

-- The copyright of each applicant’s blog post remains with the applicant, but Seopa Ltd reserves the right to share those blog posts via our social media channels, use short excerpts as part of our publicity materials and link to them from our websites.
+6. The copyright of each applicant’s blog post remains with the applicant, but Seopa Ltd reserves the right to share those blog posts via its social media channels, use short excerpts as part of publicity materials and link to them from its websites.

-- By entering into this scholarship process the applicant undertakes and warrants that the blog post has not been previously published, is their own original work and will not infringe intellectual property rights of anyone.
+7. By entering into this scholarship process the applicant undertakes and warrants that the blog post has not been previously published, is their own original work and will not infringe intellectual property rights of anyone – nor should they use AI to write any part of the copy.
 The applicant further warrants that the work will not contain any material which is defamatory, private or confidential or which is unlawful in any way.
 Any application in breach of this clause will be disqualified from being considered by Seopa Ltd’s scholarship panel.